FOSSClubSIT/FOSS-Recruitment-2025/projects/Nag_Kavish/Readme.md

 3. The program will start in offline mode.
 4. Place your .txt file in the project folder
 5. Run the program
-6. Output will display keywords and summary of the text file.
+6. Output will display the summary of the text file.

 ---